Council approves rezoning near RAD against staff recommendation

 The plan, presented by Chris Collins, Asheville assistant director of planning and urban design, changes the neighborhood from a River Arts Form District — Neighborhood in Transition (RAD-NT), which allows for a broad range of structures, including housing and businesses, to a Residential Multi-Family Medium Density (RM-8) District, which accommodates residential buildings, including duplexes, single-family detached homes and townhouses.

-The city’s Planning & Zoning Commission recommended 6-0 to approve the rezoning on June 6, saying that the existing zoning could hinder residential development, that the type of structures envisioned by the RAD-NT zoning would not be supported by the neighborhood’s existing infrastructure and that the current sidewalk requirements were onerous and would not provide full connection to the River Arts District core.
+The city’s Planning and Zoning Commission recommended 6-0 to approve the rezoning on June 6, saying that the existing zoning could hinder residential development, and that the type of structures envisioned by the RAD-NT zoning would not be supported by the neighborhood’s existing infrastructure.
+The commission also said that the current sidewalk requirements were onerous and would not provide full connection to the River Arts District core.

 But city staff opposed the rezoning, noting that the plan reduces opportunities for mixed-use development and removes form-based code elements that promote a more walkable neighborhood.
 Staff also noted that RM-8 zoning reduces the amount of housing that can be built by permitting single-family homes and duplexes; in contrast, RAD-NT zoning permits townhomes, multifamily and upper-floor residential housing, but not single-family homes.